HighGrain · Thinking

 Establishing a practice

-The two paths — historical and deliberate — and the six conditions that must be met before any artefact type can be considered genuinely institutionalised.
+The two paths — historical and deliberate — and the six conditions that make any artefact type stick.

 The historical path